 - 1. Tamper-proof cabinet.
-Enclosed in the cabinet are a computer and a gas analyzer bench. - The computer runs Georgia certified inspection software including software to communicate with the Vehicle Information Database (VID) and the external fuel cap pressure testers.
-The computer receives input from the inspector, the gas bench, and the fuel cap tester to determine whether a vehicle passes or fails the inspection.
+Enclosed in the cabinet are a computer and a gas analyzer bench. - The computer runs Georgia certified inspection software including software to communicate with the Vehicle Information Database (VID).
+The computer receives input from the inspector, and the gas bench, to determine whether a vehicle passes or fails the inspection. - ➤ The gas bench collects and analyzes tailpipe emissions and reports the results to the computer during TSI and RTSI tests.